Does the Willow Breast Pump Work? My Honest Willow Pump Review

 I was super excited to use this pump.
-I even mentioned this in my previous blog post on the items I was planning to purchase for my second baby.
+Willow was even mentioned in my previous blog post on the items I was planning to purchase for my second baby.
 I ended up being gifted this by my mother as a baby present (Thanks Mom!!!) and was stoked to give it a try and hopeful that it would live up to its promises.
 For the most part, it did, but with a few snafus along the way.

 It will be easier for you if you have used other pumps in the past, but it would be completely foreign for a first time pumper.
 This is also where the updates to the 2.0 and 3.0 come in.
 Since the 2.0 has a clear flange, it is easier to see your alignment over the nipple and with the quick snap closure, you can position the flange first and then pop on the pump directly over it.
 With the 1.0 you have to sort of just get the feel for it and then guess the right position.

 The good news is that there are detailed videos and tutorials on the Willow website and phone app that I would highly recommend watching (probably a few times) to get it all straight.
 Additionally, Willow support offers coaching to help you when you are having challenges with using the pump.
 I contacted support for other reasons, but was able to get my problem solved (more on that to come).